SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/16 - Input, Process, and Output Functions.md

 * Takes one number as degrees celsius as input
 * Converts the number to fahrenheit
 * Returns the final result

-Be prepared to explain the input, process, and output clearly.